DialectGen: Benchmarking and Improving Dialect Robustness in Multimodal Generation: Implementation Details

 \paragraph{About T2Video Models} Video‐generation models incur substantially higher computational cost than their image counterparts.
 Since our primary goal is to assess the models’ ability to interpret and render textual prompts, we generate only a small, fixed number of frames per video.
 This strategy is justified by two observations: (i) the first few frames typically suffice to judge prompt fidelity, and (ii) our prompts do not exhibit extensive motion, so long sequences offer diminishing returns.

 All models were obtained by cloning their official repositories and following the authors’ installation instructions.
-Frame numbers were uniformly reduced frame counts when possible, and in some cases, spatial resolution was also reduced to facilitate efficient evaluation—see \Cref{tab:text2video_params} for the precise settings.
+We uniformly reduced frame counts when possible.
+In some cases, spatial resolution was also reduced to facilitate efficient evaluation—see \Cref{tab:text2video_params} for the precise settings.

 Average time per video was measured on a single NVIDIA RTX A6000 GPU; the Wan2.1‐T2V‐14B model, which does not fit in single‐GPU memory, was benchmarked using six A6000 GPUs under Fully Sharded Data Parallel (FSDP) supported by the repository under the xdit framework.